kkemple/scienceandmathematics.com/src/content/posts/bounded-reflexivity-and-constraint-theory.md

 | Gradient followers | Moderate curvature | Respond to field coherence | Mid-trajectory |
 | Viscosity-bound agents | High internal curvature | Dominated by $\gamma\nabla\mathcal{L}$ | Forced, late |

-These categories reflect curvature-response modes.
-Gradient anticipators detect early shifts in constraint and information acceleration—($G_C = \frac{d}{dt}\nabla C$), ($G_I = \frac{d}{dt}\nabla I$)—and reposition while curvature is still shallow.
+These categories reflect curvature-response modes—and they correspond to horizon adequacy regimes.
+Gradient anticipators operate with high $\kappa = \tau_{\text{ctrl}}/\tau_{\text{env}}$: their simulation horizon exceeds environment timescales, so they detect early shifts in constraint and information acceleration—($G_C = \frac{d}{dt}\nabla C$), ($G_I = \frac{d}{dt}\nabla I$)—and reposition while curvature is still shallow.
 Their narrative bandwidth and internal geometry allow them to act on weak but rising gradients.
 They capture nearly the full trajectory of basin migration as the field reorganizes.

 Gradient followers wait until the field enters a coherent regime: correlations tighten, the frustration spread rises, and the system begins to tilt as one.
 Their motion is reactive but still early enough to benefit from the structural phase transition.

 Viscosity-bound institutions sit at local maxima of their own burden landscape.
-Internal curvature overwhelms external gradients.
+Internal curvature overwhelms external gradients, and their effective $\kappa$ has collapsed—simulation horizon is too short to justify intervention, so they follow gradients reactively rather than playing games strategically.
 They move only when the manifold itself shifts under them.
 Their performance consists of being pushed downhill after the system's attractor has already moved.

 The balance between reflexive force and dissipation distinguishes these regimes.
 Define the effective reflexive force,